symlex/doctrine-active-record/README.md

 **Business Models** are logically located between **Controllers** - which render views and validate user input - and **Data Access Objects** (DAOs), that are low-level interfaces to a storage backend or Web service.

 Public interfaces of models are high-level and should reflect all use cases within their domain.
-There are a number of standard use-cases that are pre-implemented in the base class `Doctrine\ActiveRecord\Model\BusinessModel`:
+There are a number of standard use-cases that are pre-implemented in the base class `Doctrine\ActiveRecord\Model\EntityModel`:
 - `factory($name = '', Dao $dao = null)`: Create a new model instance
 - `find($id)`: Find a record by primary key
 - `reload()`: Reload values from database